 - Shaped Like Itself: When Brian joins the People's Front of Judea, Reg tells him "from now on, you shall be called Brian, that is called Brian".

 - Shown Their Work: They managed to get a lot of historical details right in the film, not surprising since a historian (Terry Jones) directed it.

 - Brian being the bastard son of a Roman soldier in fact mirrors an ancient anti-Christian claim about Jesus, as found in the writings of Celsus and others.

-- The disparate Jewish sects agitating against the Romans really were as divided in real life as they were depicted in this film, and actually did more infighting than fighting against the Romans.
+- The disparate Jewish sects agitating against the Romans really were as divided in real life as they were depicted to be in this film, and actually did more infighting than fighting against the Romans.
 Ultimately this meant that all three Jewish uprisings against the Romans failed precisely because We ARE Struggling Together, though the immense military strength of the Roman Empire didn't help either.
 John Cleese, a former Latin teacher, most likely knew enough about Roman history to know this.

 - Speaking of John Cleese's history as a Latin teacher, naturally his centurion character's impromptu Latin lesson to Brian during the 'Romanes Eunt Domus' scene is spot on.

 - Sizable Semitic Nose: